THE BRRVLN TEAM

 BRRVLN STAFF

-Emma Stone – BRRVLN Landcare Coordinator
+Emma Stone – BRRVLN Landcare Coordinator (shared role) and project officer

 landcare.support@brrvln.org.au

 Emma has been involved with Landcare as a volunteer in Northern NSW since 1999 and joined BRRVLN as the Landcare Coordinator in 2016.
-Her passions and project activity stretch across the broad scope of Landcare including projects focused on biodiversity, threatened species management, water quality, sustainable agriculture, environmental education in schools and resilient and connected rural communities.
+Her passions and project activity stretch across the broad scope of Landcare including projects focused on biodiversity, threatened species management, rivercare, sustainable agriculture, environmental education in schools and resilient and connected rural communities.
 Emma is most inspired to help other Landcare groups to access tools, knowledge and resources to enable their visions become a reality.

 tamar.cohen@brrvln.org.au